 Know your theatre:

-Led by Olivier Award-winning artistic director Tamara Harvey, the theatre is gearing up for a £35m redevelopment project, due to start in 2022.
-The refurbishment will create a large extension at the front, including a new three-storey foyer and restaurant, bar and cafe.
+Appointed as artistic director in 2023 Kate Wasserberg, formerly artistic director of new-writing company Stockroom and Cardiff's The Other Room, is overseeing an ambitious, £35m redevelopment project to create a large extension at the front, including a new three-storey foyer and restaurant, bar and cafe.

-The building has three performing spaces and a multi-purpose function room.
-Though the redevelopment will massively upgrade facilities, the theatre spaces won't be changed.
+The building has three performing spaces and a multi-purpose function room, and though the redevelopment will massively upgrade facilities, the theatre spaces won't be changed.

 Raikes Lane, Mold, Wales CH7 1YA